WaterCityFlame/session-cn/README.md

 #### Options

-`express-session` accepts these properties in the options object.
+`express-session-cn` accepts these properties in the options object.

 ##### cookie